gwannon/first-last-weekday/README.md

 # first-last-weekday
-This class check a date and says if it's the first/last monday,tuesday, wednesday, ... of the current month.
+This PHP class check a date and says if it's the first/last monday,tuesday, wednesday, ... of the current month.
+Also it says you the position (1st/2nd/3th/4th/5th) monday,tuesday, wednesday, ... of the current month.
+The idea is to check recurrent events that happen, for example, the first monday of April, the last sunday of August, the first and third tuesdays of all months